dasha-samples/customer-feedback-survey/README.md

 This is the demo app that was the result of the process described in the blog.
 I'm sharing this app, so that you can compare with what you built using the instructions.

+1. Join our dev community community.dasha.ai for access to closed beta

 2. Create or log into your account using the Dasha CLI tool: